JAlcocerT/JAlcocerT/content/blog/dev-cryptowithai.md

 > MIT |  Accept Bitcoin payments.
 Free, open-source & self-hosted, Bitcoin payment processor.

-Others, are exchanging it P2P with tools like [RoboStats](https://github.com/RoboSats/robosats)
+Others, are exchanging it via P2P with tools like [RoboStats](https://github.com/RoboSats/robosats) that can be installed in few ways, like with UmbrelOS.

 {{< callout type="info" >}}
 If you want to read one and only one book about Crypto - [WhyCryptoCurrencies](https://whycryptocurrencies.com/)
 {{< /callout >}}